benwhalley/mindframe/docs/architecture.md

-##### Eliciting structure inputs from the client
+##### Eliciting structured inputs from the client

 `questions` are another special case of judgements used to record client responses to direct/specific questions.
 For example: to measure clients mood or other states.
 In this case clients respond to questions defined in a `step`-like template, and respond in freeform chat text.

-The question-processing-template would (like a `judgement`) validate/extract data from the response and store it.
+The question-processing-template would validate/extract data from the response and store it (same as for a `judgement`).

 The schema for the return values might be defined in the 'question step' as a convenience.
+That is, `*.question` files would combine elements of  `.step` and `.judgement` files.

 Alternatively, we might define questions using standard UI components like likert scales/radio buttons.
 In this case, the system would automatically validate the response and store it in the database.
 See examples in the `fit/` directory for how this might be implemented.

-##### Responding to context: digressions
+##### Responding to client context but: digressions

 Sometimes we want to allow the system to `digress`: A digression means to temporarily move the client to a different step, outside the primary/happy flow of the intervention, but *with the intention of returning to the current step*.